-They are both correct sentences, but if we read or say them out loud in a row, they sound strange or awkward.
-They need a relative adverb:
+They are both correct sentences, but if we want to join them and make them a sentence, we need a relative adverb.:

 This is the hospital

 How Do We Spot Them in a Sentence?

 To spot a relative adverb in a sentence, all you need to do is to spot the relative clause.
 When you spot the relative clause, the relative adverb always come directly before the clause.

 I remember the day